gleitz/howdoi/.github/PULL_REQUEST_TEMPLATE.md

 ## Pull Request checklist:

 - [ ] Read the [contributing_to_howdoi.md](https://github.com/gleitz/howdoi/blob/master/docs/contributing_to_howdoi.md)
-- [ ] Check that code compiles.
 - [ ] Attach screenshots of expected behavior.
+- [ ] The changes pass tests locally (`nosetests`).
+- [ ] There are no linting errors (`python setup.py lint`).
+- [ ] The changes don't break existing features.
 - [ ] Check that there are no confidential files like `.env` included.
 - [ ] Request review from the maintainers.
-- [ ] For bug fixes, changes to directory structure, make sure docs are updated.
+- [ ] For bug fixes or changes to directory structure, make sure docs are updated.
-- [ ] The changes pass tests locally.
-- [ ] The changes don't break existing features.

 ## Known bugs (if any):

-If there are bugs in your current changes, you can still open the PR, and mention the bugs you found.
+If there are bugs in your current changes you can still open the PR and mention the bugs you found.
 Propose further changes that can help fix bugs in your current changes.